Definition:

 Frequently asked questions about Crazy Egg

-What is a common mistake when interpreting Crazy Egg?
+What should a company take care of when using Crazy Egg?